maidsafe-archive/SystemDocs/what_it_is/safecoins.md

 # Safecoins
 Safecoins are the currency of the SAFE Network.
 They are a token-based scheme that is only used inside the SAFE Network.
+Safecoin's distribution is handled entirely by the network on a per use basis and approximately 4.3 billion coins will be produced during the network's life.

-Safecoins are used for buying additional resources, for example, storage space, or access to network applications.
+While consuming data in free of charge, many of the services will require safecoins, such as buying additional storage space, or access to network applications.
 All safecoins are saved in a user's wallet.

 When a user provides space for the SAFE Network that is greater than the amount they use, they start to earn safecoins.
 This is called farming and a user who farms is called a Farmer.
 With safecoins, a user can buy more storage, exchange them for network services, reward content creators, or exchange them for another currency (or cash) using a SAFE Network exchange.